 Etched and mechanically polished chemical removal of oxide layer followed by mechanical polish - surface will have stainless steel appearance although at > 40x magnification micro scratches are present

-Our unique product offerings could be just what you're looking for if the typical grades of Nitinol aren't quite right.
-From ultra-smooth oxide free Silk® Nitinol, to ultra-stiff USN® wire, you'll find all kinds of material solutions right here.
+Because Nitinol has such unique material properties, we’ve developed a range of products to support our customers’ needs.
+From ultra-smooth oxide free Silk® Nitinol, to ultra-stiff USN® wire, and hardworking actuator wire, you’ll find all kinds of material solutions for your applications, right here.

 Contact us so we can help you find the right Nitinol for your application.